coleifer/huey/docs/consumer.rst

 Consumer Internals
 ------------------

-The consumer is composed of 4 main threads:
+The consumer is composed of 3 types of threads:

-* Message receiver
-* Executor
+* Worker threads
 * Scheduler
 * Periodic task scheduler (optional)